arru/trekload/README.md

 Trekload is licensed under the Revised BSD License, se LICENSE file

 Garmin and Fenix are trademarks of Garmin Ltd. or its subsidiaries.
+Google Earth is a trademark of Google Inc .
 All other trademarks are the property of their respective owners.

+The software is developed without any affiliation to the mentioned vendors.